 By averaging the lifetime value of all your customers, you get a solid picture of your profitability.
 A high CLV usually refers that an additional customer adds more revenue to your company.
 When this happens, it means you can afford to spend more on customer acquisition.
 Ideally, that should be one of the core objectives of your business.

-Boost Up Your Customer Lifetime Value
+Tactics to Boosting Up Your Customer Lifetime Value

 There are basically two ways to increase the customer lifetime value.
 One way is by acquiring new customers and the other way is by earning recurring revenue from past customers (also known as customer retention).
 The second one is the best possible way to increase customer lifetime value.
 A number of research findings support this statement.
 Here we are mentioning some of the most relatable statistics:

 - It costs five times as much to attract a new customer than to retain an existing one

 - Existing customers are 50% more likely to try your new products and spend 31% more than the new customers